Developer Guide

 - stores

-to allow for preemptive creation of groups before members are made known.
+Memberssubcomponent that stores references to theStudentcomponent.
+This is initialized with no references to anyStudentto allow for preemptive creation of groups before members are made known.

 API : Storage.java